bleunguts/bleunguts/portfolio2023.md

 _Risk Server migration_

-Migration of components of the main risk engine (Risk Server, C# WebApi) that serves risk results to the WPF UI via its various connectors (through the CS OLAP services cluster including DB/Redis, Grpc connector to RiskServer).
-Included migrating and porting sourcing/pivots/groupings/aggregations table definitions which are written in CS OLAP DSL.
+[Objective:](#) Migrate components of the main risk engine (Risk Server, C# WebApi) that serves risk results to the WPF UI via its various connectors (through the CS OLAP services cluster including DB/Redis, Grpc connector to RiskServer).

+-  Migrated and ported sourcing/pivots/groupings/aggregations table definitions written in CS OLAP DSL.
-- Paired with colleague to decouple the risk data streaming into a new GrpcServer component (C# WebApi/SQL)
+- Paired with a colleague to decouple the risk data streaming into a new GrpcServer component (C# WebApi/SQL)
-- Extended the WPF UI communications layer to discover the new Linux servers based on a user whitelist to facilitate a staged release, Implemented external test to find root cause and fix efficiently to overcome the challenge of ticking UI data streams (C#, WPF, Consul)
+- Extended the WPF UI communications layer to discover the new Linux servers based on a user whitelist, facilitating a staged release.
+Implemented external test to find root cause and fix efficiently to overcome the challenge of ticking UI data streams (C#, WPF, Consul)
-- Extended transformer that code generates Java classes, OLAP DSL table definitions (1,000+ risk value table shape, joins/filters, projections, aggregation) from the FX system (GoLang)
+- Extended a transformer that code generates Java classes, OLAP DSL table definitions (1,000+ risk value table shape, joins/filters, projections, aggregation) from the FX system (GoLang)
-- Worked with the team domain experts to configure trade loading, spot ladder, 'On demand risk runs' (separate code path) and various core risk reports (FX Spot/Forward and the Spot Ladder report) for post migration testing.
-Reported surfaced issues with team for further development fixes.
+- Worked with domain experts to configure trade loading, spot ladder, 'On demand risk runs' (alternative code path) and various core risk reports (FX Spot/Forward and the Spot Ladder report) for post-migration testing.
+Reported issues for further development fixes.
 - Refactored RiskServer components to support Nancy IOC (C# Backend, Nancy)
-- Root cause analysis on GrpcServer hanging on shutdown using memory dumps and VS Parallel Task view
+- Conducted root cause analysis on GrpcServer hang-ups during shutdown using memory dumps and VS Parallel Task view

 _Automated Regressions_

-The regression system was built with a GoLang runner that triggers regression workers (Scala/Java) on OpenShift/Kubernetes to perform diffs between risk sets in two environments.
+[Objective:](#) Extend the regression system built with a GoLang runner that triggers regression workers (Scala/Java) on OpenShift/Kubernetes to perform diffs between risk sets in two environments to support new FX rec runs.
 The regression run results are stored in Postgres and visualized in Kotlin Ktor Web UI.

-- Address the challenge of regressing large data sets (3 million data rows) when regressing single currency ladder reports.
-Implemented regression runners on Openshift/Kubernetes and tuning the openshift platform based on measured memory consumption (GoLang, Openshift)
+- Address the challenge of regressing large data sets (3 million data rows) when regressing single currency ladder reports by implementing regression runners on Openshift/Kubernetes and tuning the openshift platform based on measured memory consumption (GoLang, Openshift)
-- Resolved challenge where regression runs timed out after 6 hours, implemented a chunking strategy of reports (by sub report types) so that RegressionWorkers can process large regression runs reliability.
-(Scala)
+- Resolved timeout issues with regression runs exceeding 6 hours by implementing a chunking strategy for reports (by sub-report types), enabling RegressionWorkers to process large runs reliably (Scala).